osteele/gojekyll/README.md

 ## Status

-This project is at an early stage of development.

-It works on the GitHub Pages sites that I care about, and it looks credible on a spot-check of other Jekyll sites.
+This project works on the GitHub Pages sites that I and other contributors care about.
+It looks credible on a spot-check of other Jekyll sites.

 ### Current Limitations